imUmer/mern-real-estate/README.md

 ## work on pages and routes

+create pages folder and create pages
+- Home
+- About
-creating pages like Home, About, Signin etc
+- Signin etc

 ## Create Header Component
 using React-router-dom lib to create dynamic routing between pages